florentpoujol/Daneel/readme.md

 ### Component mass-creation and setting on gameObjects

-With `gameObject:Set()`, you can easily create new components then optionnaly initialize them or set existing components (including ScriptedBehaviors).
+With `gameObject:Set()`, you can easily create new components then optionally initialize them or set existing components (including ScriptedBehaviors).

     gameObject:Set({
         modelRenderer = {